theocesar/Data_Analysis/README.md

 ## Objective:

-The goal of this project was to analyze a product sales dataset with the pandas library.
+The goal of this project was to analyze a dataset of product sales with the pandas library.